 This website was orignally created to promote the 2002 National Women and Earth conference, a national gathering of women environmentalists, that was held in the Darug and Gundungurra Country in the Blue Mountains of Australia.
-Thank you, Bridget Noonan for all your hard work organising the Conference.
+Thank you, Bridget Noonan for all your hard work organizing the Conference.
 If you attended you'll remember it was an intense, exhilarating four days of workshops, forums, sharing, and celebrating.
 I was in Australia visiting my room mate, Sara, from college when the convention occurred.
-The two of us attended.
-I have pictures of us wearing the outrageous Batman T shirts I had brought as gifts.
+The two of us attended and keep in mind that we are monster Batman fans.
+I have pictures of us wearing the outrageous Batman shirts I had brought as gifts.
 Sara loved the caped crusader so it was a no brainer to bring her several Batman T-shirts as a house gift.
 She already had a t-shirt with the classic Batman logo, I brought a Gotham Crusader T Shirt and a "Always Be Yourself Unless You Can Be Batman" shirt.
 I had several t-shirts from the Batman animated series.
 My two favorites are the Batman Behind the Cape and the Batman Swinging In t-shirts.
 We received a lot of questions and comments about the Batman t-shirts.
 I gave out the url of the online store where I had bought them to numerous people.
 I was blown away by the opening ceremony and participated in every workshop.
 I feel so lucky to have been able to attend the Women and Earth Conference.
 It was memorable for so many different reasons.

 This site was active for a number of years, the last posts were regarding their the Women and Earth Conference, 7th-10th April 2005 in the Lismore area.
 Eventually the domain registration for WomenandEarth.org expired and this site disappeared from the web.
 Recently I discovered that the domain for WomenandEarth.org was available so I bought it with the goal of recreating some of its content from archived pages.
 I definitely didn't want someone else purchasing the domain and re-purposing the site for something that had nothing in common with the original website.